JDSalisbury/JDSalisbury.github.io/content/architecture_and_design_sso.md

 ## Architecture & Design: A Miss and a Lesson on SSO

+### The Miss

+Recently, I was in an architecture/design interview, and I was asked about the login process and SSO when walking through the steps of an application.
+I use SSO daily at work, but when I had to explain it, I realized I didn’t have a solid answer.
+I’ve set it up once before, but it was a team effort, and I never had to fully understand every moving piece myself.
+That moment made me realize a knowledge gap I didn’t even know I had—so here I am, digging in and learning.

+---

 ### Introduction

 Today, I took a deep dive into **Single Sign-On (SSO)**—a critical authentication mechanism that simplifies user logins across multiple applications.
 My goal was to understand its components, the login flow, and its security implications.